penalosa/yformatics.com/src/notes/year-3/security/part-1/network-protocols/notes.md

 ## SYN flooding

 This is a potential attack that can be launched on the three-way handshake of TCP.
 Essentially send thousands of SYN requests to the victim without acknowledging any replies.
-This causes the victum to accumulate more SYN packets than he can handle and run out of space in state table.
+This causes the victim to accumulate more SYN packets than he can handle and run out of space in the state table.

-There are two problems with this: attribtion and bandwidth.
+There are two problems with this: attribution and bandwidth.
 The attacker uses their own IP which could be traced back to them and uses their own bandwidth which is likely smaller than a server’s.
 However, it can be effective against a small target.

 ## Spoofing & smurfing

 Spoofing is very similar to SYN flooding except it forges the source of the TCP packet.
-This makes it harder to trace and ACKs are sent to a secondary computer which frees up the attcker's bandwidth.
+This makes it harder to trace and ACKs are sent to a secondary computer which frees up the attacker's bandwidth.
 However, ingress filtering is commonly used to drop packets with source addresses outside their origin network fragment.

 The smurfing attack exploits ICMP ping requests whereby remote hosts respond to echo packets to say they are online.
 Some networks called 'smurf amplifiers' respond to pings to broadcast addresses.
 The idea is to ping a LAN on a broadcast address, then all hosts on the LAN reply to the sender of the ping.
 If you make a forged packet with the victim’s IP address as the source and send it to a smurf amplifier, it then causes a huge number of replies to the victim.
 This is a form of reflection attack.